 “Not all those who wander are lost”. – JRR Tolkien

-For as long as I can remember I’ve wanted to travel; to pack up, head off, leave behind everyone and everything I’ve ever known and live a life of adventure.
-Having just finished reading ‘The Way of Wanderlust: The Best Travel Writing of Don George’, it got me pondering over the mysteries of travel; why some people are filled with wanderlust and some aren’t, the reasons behind why people travel, how I’ve benefited from my own travel experiences and what travel means to me now.
+For as long as I can remember I’ve wanted to travel.
+To pack up and head off, leaving behind everyone and everything I’ve ever known and live a life of adventure.
+Having just finished reading ‘The Way of Wanderlust: The Best Travel Writing of Don George’, it got me pondering over the mysteries of travel.
+Why some people are filled with wanderlust and some aren’t, the reasons behind why people travel, how I’ve benefited from my own travel experiences and what travel means to me now.

 In my late teens, I applied for a job as a holiday rep. Not because I was heavily into the 18-30’s scene, or thought arranging family activity days sounded like fun, (quite the opposite), but because I just wanted to go.
 Anywhere.
 I’d always dreamed of travelling the world, but back then I don’t think I even knew what that really meant.
 If you’d have asked me where I wanted to go and what I wanted to see, I might have been able to rattle off a couple of countries, but there wouldn’t have been any substance behind why I wanted to visit them.